What You Need to Know About Dextran

 History of Dextran

-Dextran’s story begins in the 19th century as a scientific curiosity arising from fermentation.
-In 1861, Louis Pasteur first observed a peculiar viscous substance in wine and identified it as a microbial fermentation byproduct1.
-A few years later, chemist Carl Scheibler investigated this sugar-like material and coined the name “dextran,” noting its resemblance to the starch derivative dextrin2.
-Scheibler’s analyses confirmed dextran was a carbohydrate polymer, and early on it was often regarded as a nuisance contaminant in sugar processing and wine-making due to the slime-like viscosity it imparted.
+Dextran's story began in 1861, when Louis Pasteur first observed a viscous substance produced during wine fermentation and identified it as a microbial fermentation byproduct1.
+A few years later, in 1869, German chemist Carl Scheibler studied the material in greater detail and coined the name "dextran", recognising its resemblance to the starch derivative dextrin2.
+At the time, dextran was regarded mainly as an unwanted byproduct in sugar processing and winemaking because of the sticky, viscous texture it produced.

-Dextran’s role shifted from industrial byproduct to medical breakthrough in the mid-20th century.
-During the 1940s, a team of Swedish scientists led by Anders Grönwall and Björn Ingelman discovered that bacterial dextran could serve as a blood plasma substitute – an unexpected finding made while investigating contaminations in sugar beet juice.
-Collaborating with the company Pharmacia, they developed the first clinical dextran solution, and in 1947 Pharmacia launched Macrodex, a dextran-based intravenous plasma expander.
+Dextran's significance changed dramatically during the 1940s, when a team of Swedish scientists led by Anders Grönwall and Björn Ingelman discovered that bacterial dextran could serve as a blood plasma substitute – an unexpected finding made while investigating contaminations in sugar beet juice.
+Working with Pharmacia, they developed the first clinical dextran solution, and in 1947 the company launched Macrodex®, the world's first dextran-based plasma expander.
 Meanwhile, in the United States, chemist Allene R. Jeanes pioneered a method to mass-produce dextran via fermentation, which the U.S. Army deployed as a life-saving blood volume expander during the Korean War3.
 Dextran solution could be sterilized, stored without refrigeration, and contained no blood products – advantages that made it an invaluable emergency substitute for blood plasma on the battlefield3.
 By the early 1950s, dextran infusions were credited with significantly improving survival of wounded soldiers, firmly establishing dextran as an important medical polymer.

-Over the subsequent decades, dextran’s applications broadened dramatically alongside advances in biotechnology.
-In 1959, Pharmacia introduced Sephadex (short for Separation Pharmacia Dextran), a cross-linked dextran gel that revolutionized biochemical chromatography by allowing researchers to separate molecules by size4.
+Over the following decades, advances in biotechnology revealed dextran's remarkable versatility.
+In 1959, Pharmacia introduced Sephadex® (short for Separation Pharmacia Dextran), a cross-linked dextran gel that revolutionized biochemical chromatography by allowing researchers to separate molecules by size4.
 Chemists also developed various dextran derivatives (e.g. diethylaminoethyl–dextran and carboxymethyl–dextran) to tailor its properties – adjusting its solubility, charge, or reactivity for specific uses in medicine and research.
 By the late 20th century, dextran was found in everything from laboratory cell-separation media and organ preservation solutions to controlled drug-release systems, capitalizing on its biocompatibility and versatile chemistry.
-Today, specialized manufacturers (such as Pharmacosmos) produce high-purity dextran and customized derivatives at scale, supporting a wide range of applications in pharmaceuticals, biotechnology, and clinical therapy.
-Each chapter of dextran’s history – from Pasteur’s wine vats to modern biotech labs – highlights its evolution from an obscure microbial polysaccharide into a multifaceted tool of science and medicine.

 Benefits